Kometa-Team/TMDbAPIs/README.rst

 Authenticating V3 API Token
 ----------------------------------------------------------

-To authenticate your TMDb V3 API Token you can either authenticate your TMDb V4 Token or use the :meth:`~tmdbapis.tmdb.TMDbAPIs.authenticate` method.
+To authenticate your TMDb V3 API Token you can either authenticate your TMDb V4 Token or use the `authenticate() <https://tmdbapis.readthedocs.io/en/latest/objapi.html#tmdbapis.tmdb.TMDbAPIs.authenticate>`_ method.

 .. code-block:: python